Skip to main content

 • use your student ID number as the "account number."
 Be very sure that you are using the correct student ID number

-• allow 3 - 5 business days for your payment to appear on your student account
+• allow 3 - 5 business days for your payment to appear on your student account - this means you need to pay well in advance to have access to registration.

 • if your payment is not showing on your student account within five business days, contact your bank to investigate